- Music Auditions

 Information Services Resources

 The College provides extensive support and resources for students pursuing honors study.
-In the Fall, the College's reference librarians offer two, one-hour sessions that highlight library resources of specific interest to honors study students.
+The College's reference librarians offer one-hour sessions that highlight library resources of specific interest to honors study students.

 Submitting Honors Papers to the College Archives